flectra-hq/documentation-user/content/developer/howtos/rdtraining/E_unittest.rst

     on.
   * The localization modules (i.e. country-specific modules) are not installed on Runbot (except the generic one), some modules with external dependencies can be excluded also.
-  * There is a nightly build running additional tests, like module operations, localization, single module installs, multi-builds for nondeterministic bugs, etc.
+  * There is a download build running additional tests, like module operations, localization, single module installs, multi-builds for nondeterministic bugs, etc.
     These are not kept in the standard CI to shorten the time of execution.